 Implant retained dentures – dentures are attached to dental appliances that resemble a ball-and-socket.
 The dentures are securely attached to these dental implants but can still be removed for easy cleaning.
 Implant retained dentures do not use a metal bar.

 Older Dentures are Still an Option for Some Patients

 Some patients are reluctant to get implant-based dentures.
 For these people, the “older” dentures are still available.
 However, a few changes have been made.

 Older dentures are now sleeker and slimmer which reduces the likelihood that you will experience pain and discomfort.
 They are also more natural looking.
 There have also been changes in the adhesives used so slippage isn’t such a big concern.

-Is 2019 the year you will get dentures and you are interested in seeing what your options are?
-If so, call Artistic Touch Dentistry to schedule a consultation with our dentist.
-Our dentist will gladly provide you with recommendations for which type of dentures are best for you.
+If 2019 is the year you will get older dentures or the new dental implant dentures and you are interested in seeing what your options are?
+Give Artistic Touch Dentistry a call to schedule a consultation with our dentist.
+Our Melbourne dentist will gladly provide you with recommendations for which type of dentures are best for you.